 8. What are the other Major Basilicas in Rome next to St. John Lateran that you can visit?

-The other Major Basilicas are St. Peter's in the Vatican (erected on the site of St. Peter's tomb), St. Paul Outside the Walls (erected on the site of St. Paul's tomb) and St. Mary Major (dedicated to the Virgin Mary on the occasion of the "miracle of the snow").
+The other Major Basilicas are St. Peter's ( erected on the site of St. Peter's tomb), St. Paul Outside the Walls (erected on the site of St. Paul's tomb) and St. Mary Major (dedicated to the Virgin Mary on the occasion of the "miracle of the snow").

 St. Peter's of the Vatican

 It is the most important of the Major Basilicas and the largest temple in Christendom.
-The present one was commissioned by Pope Julius II on another basilica ordered by Emperor Constantine in the fourth century and that stood for more than a millennium.
+The present one was commissioned by Pope Julius II on another basilica ordered to be built by Emperor Constantine in the 4th century and which stood for more than a millennium.

-Inside you will find precious works of art such as Michelangelo's Pietà, Bernini's Baldachin or the statue of St. Peter on his throne by Arnolfo di Cambio.
-During the visit you can't miss climbing the Dome of St. Peter's Basilica- the views of Rome are breathtaking from here!
+Inside you will find precious works of art such as Michelangelo's Pieta, Bernini's Baldachin or the statue of St. Peter on his throne by Arnolfo di Cambio.
+During your visit, don't miss the Dome of St. Peter's Basilica- the views of Rome are breathtaking from here!

 - Address: Piazza San Pietro, 00120.
 Vatican City.